 The inn’s original namesake was a patron of the arts, playing a role in the early days of the Detroit Institute of the Arts, the Detroit Athletic Club, and the Symphony Orchestra, even owning the Detroit Wolverines Baseball Company.
 The inn’s new owners, Rachel and Eric Mitchell have embraced this passion to revitalize and share such an important historical area and building.

-Innkeeper extraordinaire, Jeffrey, invites you to stay and be his guest at the memorable Frederick K. Stearns House.
+Rachel Mitchell, owner/innkeeper invites you to stay and be her guest at the memorable Frederick K. Stearns House.

 Unique Experiences at Frederick K. Stearns House

 After admiring the extensive renovation and design of the inn, take a stroll through the revitalized West Village and nearby Indian Village.
 The Frederick K. Stearns House is close to a number of famed Detroit attractions including Eastern Market, Belle Isle, the Detroit Riverfront, and the Renaissance Center.